 Source: Scale AI

-Under the explore tab, a user can see all the images, and pieces that belong to the dataset.
+Under the explore tab, a user can see all the images and elements that belong to the dataset.
 In this view, a user will also see the type of annotation that is being applied to the dataset items: a geometric annotation, segment annotation, or category annotation.

 Source: Scale AI